CodeTogether-Inc/CodeTogether-Live/docs/docs/intro.md

 slug: /
 ---

-# Welcome to CodeTogether
+# Welcome to CodeTogether Live

-CodeTogether lets you live share your IDE and coding sessions.
+CodeTogether Live lets you live share your IDE and coding sessions.
 Everyone in the session sees changes in real time, even when coding in the same file, it’s like Google Docs for your code.
-CodeTogether is perfect for many uses: pair programming, mob programming, code review, project design, unit testing, education, interviews, remote development and more.
+CodeTogether Live is perfect for many uses: pair programming, mob programming, code review, project design, unit testing, education, interviews, remote development and more.

 ## Key Features

-Here's a quick look at what CodeTogether has to offer.
-For additional details and related videos, visit [codetogether.com](https://www.codetogether.com/).
+Here's a quick look at what CodeTogether Live has to offer.
+For additional details and related videos, visit [codetogether.com](https://www.codetogether.com/live/).

 ### ✓ Cross-IDE support

-Host and join from VS Code, IntelliJ or Eclipse, including IDEs based on these—[view the complete list](https://www.codetogether.com/compatibility/).
+Host and join from VS Code, IntelliJ or Eclipse, including IDEs based on these—[view the complete list](https://www.codetogether.com/live/compatibility/).

 ### ✓ Browser support